opsway/odoo-knowledge-base/README.md

 How to import simple data, Many2One, One2Many, Many2Many records https://fr.slideshare.net/Audaxis/opendays-import-csv-2013v5

-Examples how to import multiline documents: https://github.com/lumirang/odoo-knowledge-base/wiki/Importing-data Example how to import product with multiple attributes and values: https://www.youtube.com/watch?v=tafkwl5dO_k
+Example how to import multiline documents: https://github.com/lumirang/odoo-knowledge-base/wiki/Importing-data

+Example how to import product with multiple attributes and values: https://www.youtube.com/watch?v=tafkwl5dO_k